VWEX-Mission-to-Mars-April-2021/Team-1/README.md

 - Must have window open despite    temperature
 - Must commit "Don't know" on code we don't know
 - Help each other out
+- We don't copy other team's code 😉

 ## Scrum Git
 - Layla elephant